Priorr4/Tropical-Plants/README.md

 ### Used MODULES:

 - **Time:**
 The time module in Python provides various time-related functions to work with the current time, pause execution, and measure time intervals.
 It is built-in and doesn't require any installation.
 Most used function in time module is `time.sleep`, with this function is possible to adjust the time we need the program to be waiting.

 - **Machine:**
+The machine module in Python is primarily used for interacting with hardware on microcontrollers and other embedded systems.
+This module provides control over hardware-specific functionalities such as GPIO pins, I2C, SPI, PWM, ADC, and more.
+We have used the following common classes and functions:
    - **Timer:** Timer class allows you to set up hardware timers to run functions after specified delays or at regular intervals.
    - **ADC:** The ADC (Analog-to-Digital Converter) in the machine module of MicroPython allows you to read analog voltages from a pin and convert them into a digital value.
 It provides a method      read() to obtain the digital representation of the input voltage, typically in the range of 0 to 4095.
    - **I2C:** The I2C class in the machine module allows communication between a microcontroller and I2C devices using the I2C protocol.
    - **Pin:** The Pin class in the machine module represents a GPIO pin on the microcontroller.
 It allows you to configure and control the state of pins.

-The machine module in Python is primarily used for interacting with hardware on microcontrollers and other embedded systems.
-It provides functions to access and control low-level hardware features, such as GPIO pins, timers, and sensors.
+   - **Math:** The math module in Python provides access to mathematical functions defined by the C standard library.
+It includes functions for arithmetic, trigonometry, logarithmic calculations,     and more.

 - **sh1106**
    - **SH1106_I2C:** A driver class in MicroPython used to interface with SH1106-based OLED displays via the I2C protocol.
 The SH1106 is a monochrome OLED display controller chip, often used in       small OLED screens.

+- **dht12**
+  - **DHT12:** The DHT12 module is a sensor used to measure temperature and humidity.
+It offers better accuracy and I2C communication, making it easier to interface with microcontrollers.
+    Key Features of DHT12 are the following one:
+        Temperature Range: -20°C to 60°C with ±0.5°C accuracy.
+        Humidity Range: 20% to 95% RH with ±5% accuracy.
+        Communication: Supports both I2C and 1-Wire interfaces.
+        Power Supply: Operates at 3.3V or 5V.
+        I2C Address: Default address is 0x5C.
+- **neopixel:** The neopixel module in Python is used to control NeoPixel LED strips or rings, which are RGB LEDs with an integrated controller.
+It is typically used to create dynamic lighting effects.

 ## Instructions and photos: